 What is an Arm Lift (Brachioplasty)?

-An arm lift surgery removes the excess skin and fat in the area in order to achieve a more contoured or proportional upper arm.
-The incisions will be made on the inner part of your arm, and extend from your elbow to armpit.
-In time, these scars become virtually invisible.
-This surgery can be done under either local or general anaesthesia It usually takes anywhere from 1-2 hours, depending on the work required and you will be able to go home shortly after the procedure is completed.
+An arm lift surgery removes the excess skin and fatty tissue between your elbow and armpit area.
+Surgery will result in a more defined, contoured under arm area with little to no loose skin remaining.
+The incision scars will be on the under side of your arm and will eventually fade to become virtually invisible.
+This surgery can be done under either local or general anesthetic and is considered a day surgery.
+This means you will not be required to spend the night at our facility after your surgery.
+It usually takes anywhere from 2-3 hours depending on the you will be able to go home shortly after the procedure is completed.

 What’s the recovery period after an Arm Lift?

 As with most cosmetic surgeries, you will need to take time to recover.
 The recovery period will be different for each patient depending on the extent of the surgery and the patient’s health.

 Following your surgery, dressings or bandages will be applied to the incisions, and a compression garment will need to be worn to minimize swelling and bruising.
 You will be able to return to work within 1-2 weeks, taking into consideration not to do any heavy lifting or strenuous exercise for the first 4-6 weeks.

 Are there any risks to an Arm Lift?

 During your consultation, Dr. Lockwood or Dr. Islur and their expert medical team will clearly outline all of the necessary precautions you need to take, as well as any postoperative limitations you should follow.

 To see before and after photos of Brachioplasty or “Arm Lift” Surgery, follow the link provided below